 Nowadays every 2nd business out there is going “Woke” at the cost of …well, anything.

 We were serving the majority of our auditory and now we are serving the minority.
 How did this happen?
 How is it even justified from a business point of view?

-It’s always money, bro!
+It’s always the money, bro!

 I don’t really buy the idea that Hollywood is suddenly after some SJW ideals for the simple reason of being just to everyone.
-It’s always money!
+It’s always about money!

 As for the matter at hand – gay/bi Alucard.

-It’s no big surprise that an immortal creature – namely a dhampir, who has lived for hundreds of years, will eventually be bored with their default nature (being that gay or straight) and will try new things.
+It’s not a big surprise that an immortal creature – namely a dhampir, who has lived for hundreds of years, will eventually be bored with their default nature (being that gay or straight) and will try new things.
 That’s fine – it’s logical, but not the way it was portrayed in the series.

 Another Point of View

 I’m trying to imagine this from an LGBT point of view.
 Was it like they screamed in ecstasy, pleased by the perverted sex scene?
 Fists swaying in the air in front of the flickering TV screen and moans of primal passion?
 I doubt it!